acumos/system-integration/z2a/INSTALL.md

 To perform an installation of Acumos, we will need to perform the following steps:

-1. Change directory into the z2a/0-kind directory.
+1. Change directory into the `z2a/0-kind` directory.

     ```bash
-    cd ~/src/system-integration/z2a/0-kind
+    cd $HOME/src/system-integration/z2a/0-kind
     ```

-2. Execute the z2a 0a-env.sh script.
+2. Execute the z2a `0a-env.sh` script.

     ```bash
     ./0a-env.sh
     ```

-3. Execute the z2a 0b-depends.sh script.
+3. Execute the z2a `0b-depends.sh` script.

     ```bash
     ./0b-depends.sh
     ```

-4. Once the z2a 0b-depends.sh has completed, please log out of your session and log back in.
+4. Once the z2a `0b-depends.sh` has completed, please log out of your session and log back in.
 This step is required such that you (the installer) are added to the `docker` group, which is required in the next step.

     ```bash
     logout
     ```

-5. Once you are logged back into the VM, change directory into the z2a/0-kind directory and execute the z2a 0c-cluster.sh script.
+5. Once you are logged back into the VM, change directory into the `z2a/0-kind` directory and execute the z2a `0c-cluster.sh` script.

     ```bash
-    cd ~/src/system-integration/z2a/0-kind
+    cd $HOME/src/system-integration/z2a/0-kind
     ./0c-cluster.sh
     ```

-6. After the z2a 0c-cluster.sh script has completed, we will need to check the status of the newly created Kubernetes pods before we proceed with the Acumos installation.
+6. After the z2a `0c-cluster.sh` script has completed, we will need to check the status of the newly created Kubernetes pods before we proceed with the Acumos installation.
 We can ensure that all necessary Kubernetes pods are running by executing this `kubectl` command.

     ```bash
     kubectl get pods -A
     ```

-7. When all Kubernetes pods are in a `Running` state, we can proceed and execute the 1-kind scripts to install and configure Acumos.
+7. When all Kubernetes pods are in a `Running` state, we can proceed and execute the `1-kind.sh` script to install and configure Acumos.

     ```bash
-    cd ~/src/system-integration/z2a/1-acumos
+    cd $HOME/src/system-integration/z2a/1-acumos
-    ./z2a-ph2.sh
+    ./1-acumos.sh
     ```

 8. The last step is to check the status of the Kubernetes pods create during the Acumos installation process.